 Dutch researchers followed 222 osteoarthritis (OA) patients over 2 years and found that barometric pressure and humidity changes did indeed influence the patient perception of OA symptoms (even if the actual contribution of weather events to severity of symptoms was clinically negligible).

 A 2017 study also found that weather changes, specifically drops in temperature, are more likely to influence online searches for musculoskeletal-related conditions and pain symptoms like “arthritis pain”.

 So why does arthritis pain feel worse when it rains?
 There are a couple of potential factors at work:

 A drop in the atmospheric (barometric) pressure, which happens with more cloudy, rainy, or snowy weather could impact your body’s joints and soft tissues.
 Lower pressure may lead to more swelling in your tissues than normal which potentially places added stress on your joints, muscles, and nerves.

 Inclement weather makes many people, including arthritis sufferers, less likely to get outside and exercise.
 Lack of movement and physical activity could stiffen joints and exacerbate arthritis symptoms, even limiting your typical range of motion.

 While inclement weather isn’t necessarily making your arthritic condition worse in the long run, it can still lead to temporary increases in perceived pain and discomfort.
-So what can you do about it?

 Track weather forecasts closely.
 You don’t have to turn the Weather Channel on every time you’re in need of a quick forecast.
 Instead, use apps like Weather.com or DarkSky on your smartphone to get an accurate, up-to-date forecast for your location in seconds.
 This will help you plan accordingly if cool, damp weather is on the way.